Leica D-LUX 5 vs Nikon D200

 Studio photographers will appreciate that the Nikon D200 (unlike the D-LUX 5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D-LUX 5 and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the D-LUX 5 and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the D-LUX 5 was followed by the Leica D-LUX 6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the D-LUX 5 and D200 can be found, respectively, in the Leica D-LUX 5 Manual (free pdf) or the online Nikon D200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica D-LUX 5 and the Nikon D200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.